Why are so many firms so bad at handling social media?

 "We never want to be defensive or ignore a problem," she says.
 "We want to hear from every customer - to celebrate their joys but also quickly put right anything that's gone wrong."

-Getting social media right is tough for technical reasons, too, says Jack Barmby, chief executive of customer management software firm Gnattr.
+Getting social media right is tough for technical reasons, too, says Jack Barmby, chief executive of customer management software firm Gnatta.

 This is partly because most of the apps, sites and networks are designed for individuals not businesses, he believes.